Skip to main content

 Therapeutic Implications and Future Directions

 From an academic standpoint, hormonal therapies are viewed as a means of restoring signaling integrity.
 The administration of exogenous testosterone or estrogen is a method of replenishing ligands for nuclear receptors that regulate vast transcriptional programs related to metabolism.
-Peptide therapies that stimulate endogenous secretion, such as Sermorelin or Tesamorelin, represent a more physiological approach to modulating the GH/IGF-1 axis, which has significant effects on lipolysis and protein synthesis.
+Peptide therapies that stimulate endogenous growth hormone secretion, such as Sermorelin or Tesamorelin, represent a more physiological approach to modulating the GH/IGF-1 axis, which has significant effects on lipolysis and protein synthesis.

 Future research is focused on developing more targeted therapies, such as selective androgen receptor modulators (SARMs) and selective estrogen receptor modulators (SERMs), that can elicit the desired metabolic effects in specific tissues while minimizing off-target effects.
-A deeper understanding of the interplay between the genome, the microbiome, and the will continue to refine our ability to create truly personalized protocols for preserving metabolic health across the lifespan.
+A deeper understanding of the interplay between the genome, the microbiome, and the endocrine system will continue to refine our ability to create truly personalized protocols for preserving metabolic health across the lifespan.

 1. Systems Biology Approach ∞ Future interventions will likely move beyond single-hormone replacement to consider the entire endocrine network, aiming to restore balance across multiple interconnected axes.